+Given the widespread challenge of attracting a highly qualified workforce, providing outstanding customer service for prospective employees is imperative, especially as we emerge from these difficult economic conditions.
+"Providing Outstanding Customer Service for Prospective Employees" is noteworthy for both its achievements and how they were accomplished.
 As a result, James City County, the City of Williamsburg, and York County, along with its partners, are now able to provide outstanding customer service to prospective employees in an appealing way that is efficient and effective, with easy access to resources that will aid them in deciding to live, enjoy and work in this area.

-Louisa County-Health/Human Services
+Contact Information Rona Vrooman, Training & Quality Performance Coordinator James City County Human Resources rvrooman@james-city.va.us, 757-253-6617

-"Louisa County Parks and Recreation VIEW Partnership"

-Since December 2008, the Louisa County Department of Social Services has collaborated with the Parks and Recreation Department to create work activities for participants in the Virginia's Initiative for Employment Not Welfare (VIEW) program.
+Louisa County Health/Human Services Louisa County Parks and Recreation VIEW Partnership Since December 2008, the Louisa County Department of Social Services has collaborated with the Parks and Recreation Department to create work activities for participants in the Virginia's Initiative for Employment Not Welfare (VIEW) program.
 One goal of the VIEW program is to encourage partnerships between public, nonprofit and faith-based organizations to end individual's dependence on public assistance by moving participants from a structured job search to paid employment.

-The Parks and Recreation Department is responsible for the management and maintenance of several park sites and playgrounds, athletic fields at the elementary schools and middle school, and all county-owned property, excluding some school grounds.

-VIEW participants assisted with the management and maintenance these properties by performing various grounds keeping and landscaping duties.
-By working with the department, VIEW participants learned the importance of basic work principles such as attendance and punctuality, gained a sense of self-worth by working daily and were able to take pride in beautifying their community.
+VIEW participants assist with the management and maintenance these properties by performing various grounds keeping and landscaping duties.
+By working with the department, VIEW participants learn the importance of basic work principles such as attendance and punctuality, gained a sense of self-worth by working daily and are able to take pride in beautifying their community.
 The savings realized through the partnership is twofold.
 The Department of Social Services actualized a reduction of participants' TANF benefits, Supplemental Nutritional Assistance Program benefits, transportation assistance and Medicaid.
-The Louisa County Parks and Recreation Department receive more than 700 hours in free labor provided by the VIEW participants, for a cost savings to the taxpayer of just over \$7,000.

-The greatest result has been that because of the experience the VIEW participants acquired through hard work, training and encouragement, they have all been motivated to find and obtain paid employment with local businesses, with an average starting salary of \$10.54 an hour.

-Prince George County-Criminal Justice/Public Safety
+Contact Information Amanda Reidelbach, Public Information Officer Louisa County Administration areidelbach@louisa.org, 540-967-3400

+Prínce George County

+Crímínal Justíce/ Publíc Safety

-"Gotcha' Anonymous Tip Text"
+'iGotcha' Anonymous Tip Text

 The Hopewell/Prince George Crime Solvers program is located in South Central Virginia.
 This organization serves the city of Hopewell and the county of Prince George with a combined population of 59,123.
 This program assists with operating a system in which citizens can anonymously report information related to criminal activity.
 This program works in conjunction with the law enforcement agencies for both jurisdictions.

 A need for this text-a-tip service was identified as an avenue to reach the younger generation of each locality by utilizing the capabilities of cellular phone technology.
 This target group was identified as a viable means of obtaining information in reference to criminal activity.
 The use of this system would provide an alternate means of obtaining information as opposed to the existing tip line, which uses a conventional telephone line.
 This text-a-tip service originated as an idea by the members of the Hopewell/Prince George Crime Solvers in conjunction with the Prince George County and Hopewell Police Departments in January of 2011.

+Contact Information

+Nick Wilder, Detective Prince George County Police Department nwilder@princegeorgeva.org, 804-733-2773